 Associate Director, Digital Content

 Becky is a speechwriter and public affairs strategist with a decade of experience in the science, health, and environment space.
-Over four years in the White House Office of Science and Technology Policy, she was a lead writer on climate policy and press lead for the President’s Science Advisor on energy and environmental issues.
-Becky also served for four years at the U.S. Environmental Protection Agency (EPA), where she was director of speechwriting and played leading crisis-communications roles during multiple major environmental disasters.
+Over four years in the White House Office of Science and Technology Policy, she was a lead writer on climate policy and the environment and energy press lead for President Obama’s Science Advisor.
+Becky also served for four years at the U.S. Environmental Protection Agency (EPA), where she was director of speechwriting and played leading crisis-communications roles during the Deepwater Horizon oil spill and Fukushima Daiichi nuclear disaster.
 Most recently, Becky was chief speechwriter at Children’s National Health System, where she shaped executive messaging on health care policy during a critical legislative period.

 Becky holds a bachelor’s degree in environmental policy and master’s degrees in earth science and journalism, all from Columbia University.
 She lives in Washington, D.C., with her husband, Nick, and mutt, Red.